sonic41592/ImgAlign/README.md

 -o, --overlay:                             Disabled by default.
 After saving aligned images, this option will create a separate 50:50
                                           merge of the aligned images in the Overlay folder.
 Useful for quickly checking through image sets for poorly aligned outputs

+-f, --full:                                Disabled by default.
+If enabled, this allows full homography mapping of the image, correcting rotations, translations, and warping.

 # Example Images